Battle of Glarus (1799): According to Molitor

-While the fighting was resting on October 2 and 3, Molitor received information from Glarus, occupied by the enemy, to which he noted:
+While the fighting was resting on October 2 and 3, Molitor received information from Glarus, occupied by the enemy.
+He noted:

 The inhabitants remained loyal to us, and we reaped the fruits of the good discipline of our troops.

 For this good discipline Molitor had received the thanks of the Helvetic Directory, while complaining about excesses of some soldiers of Soult's division.
 As per the Le Moniteur Universel, the locals remained calm this time, one had not seen any of them under arms, several had even served the French as guides in the mountains.
 Netstal had atoned for his Helvetic attitude by being completely plundered by the Russians.